taillepierret/4_MATRIX_LED/README.md

 # 4_MATRIX_LED
-This is a code to show messages on 4 LED MATRIX 8x8 on an ARDUINO
+This is a code shows messages on 4 LED MATRIX 8x8 MAX7219 on an ARDUINO